What information we hold and what we do with it

 • for internal statistical, financial modelling and reference purposes (e.g. when we assess how much money is needed to provide members’ benefits and how that money should be invested)

-• to administer (where relevant) DC members’ DC pension pots including allocation of contributions, investment choice
+• to administer (where relevant) DC members’ DC pension pots including the allocation of contributions and implementing investment choices

 • to communicate with members and others and help with the development of communication strategies to provide an enhanced member experience